 Coronation military flypast over Buckingham Palace scaled back due to bad weather

+Airborne event will last less than half scheduled time after low cloud and rain move in

-The military flypast over Buckingham Palace to mark the coronation of the King and Queen has been scaled down because of the weather and will now comprise helicopters and The Red Arrows, the Ministry of Defence says.
+The military flypast over Buckingham Palace to mark the coronation of the King and Queen has been scaled down because of rain and cloud, and will now comprise helicopters and The Red Arrows, the Ministry of Defence says.

 More than 60 aircraft from the Royal Navy, British Army and Royal Air Force – including the Arrows – had been scheduled to fly over Buckingham Palace at around 2.30pm.